AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/marketo-moments/understanding-moments/understanding-marketo-moments.md

 >
 >**Definition**
 >
->* Favorite: It's easy to pay attention to the stuff that's most timely and important if you make them favorites.
+>* [!UICONTROL Favorite]: It's easy to pay attention to the stuff that's most timely and important if you make them favorites.
->* Done: Done gets it off your Marketo Moments view (but leaves it in Marketo, safe and sound).
+>* [!UICONTROL Done]: Done gets it off your Marketo Moments view (but leaves it in Marketo, safe and sound).
->* Share: Send an image to motivate or congratulate your team.
+>* [!UICONTROL Share]: Send an image to motivate or congratulate your team.
->* Send Sample (email only): Use this to let others check out how your emails look before you send them out.
+>* [!UICONTROL Send Sample] (email only): Use this to let others check out how your emails look before you send them out.
->* Preview Email (emails only): It's always a good idea to check out your emails in advance.
+>* [!UICONTROL Preview Email] (emails only): It's always a good idea to check out your emails in advance.

 ## Later Moments {#later-moments}